 Two bedrooms losing cooling together: pinhole coil leak

 Two bedrooms kept losing cooling together, while the living room held.
 Repeated gas top-ups bought a few cold days, then both rooms went warm again.
-The owner feared the whole multi-room setup needed replacing.
-The fault was much smaller, and on one coil.
+The owner feared the whole multi-room setup needed replacing, but the fault was much smaller and sat at one shared fitting.

 Case summary